arthurlacoste/listme/README.md

 Each element can be upvoted or downvoted.
 Usefull for :
 - a movie list with your girlfriend
 - a gift list for a friend
-- a shopping list with your roomates
+- a shopping list with your roommates

 ## Features

-- Upvote or downvote an item (IP are checked to avoid)
+- Upvote or down vote an item (IP are checked to avoid)

 [Start to make lists !](https://listme.irz.fr)